Montu-Gohain/Automation_Testing_with_Selenium/notes/Selenium_features.md

-# These are features of Selenium
+# These are the features of Selenium

 1. Selenium is an open source Automation testing tool
 2. It is exclusively for Web Based applications